 Downtown Sarasota is not far and has a nice restaurant/shopping area, too, as well as an amazing farmer's market on Saturday.

 If you're visiting for long enough, don't miss Anna Maria Island.
 Hop on Gulf Drive North and keep going for about 45 minutes.
+We have you covered for the best Anna Maria Island Restaurants, too.

 Frequently Asked Questions